SAP-archive/helm-broker/docs/releasing.md

     ```

 2. Commit your changes to the release branch `release-0.6`.
->**NOTE:** In order to have a complete changelog, create a Pull Requests to the release branch
+>**NOTE:** In order to have a complete changelog, create a Pull Requests to the release branch.

 3. Prepare the release: